Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 ### Solving Complex Tasks using Curriculum Learning

-This mode is an extension of _Built-in Training and Inference_, and is particularly helpful when training intricate behaviors for complex environments.
 Curriculum learning is a way of training a machine learning model where more difficult aspects of a problem are gradually introduced in such a way that the model is always optimally challenged.
 This idea has been around for a long time,